George Bush (pioneer): Bush Prairie

 The Bushes and the other five families established a settlement, named Bush Prairie, at the southernmost tip of Puget Sound in what is now Tumwater, Washington.
-(Tumwater's official history has been "white washed" giving almost all the credit for its founding to Simmons and the other white settlers; and mentions only in passing one of the main founding fathers of Tumwater, George Bush) Bush and Michael Simmons built the area's first gristmill and sawmill in 1845, and Bush helped finance Simmons' logging company.
+(Tumwater's official history gives most of the credit for its founding to Simmons and the other white settlers; and mentions only in passing one of the main founding fathers of Tumwater, George Bush) Bush and Michael Simmons built the area's first gristmill and sawmill in 1845, and Bush helped finance Simmons' logging company.
 Bush introduced the first mower and reaper to the area in 1856.

 In addition to their farm, the Bushes ran a roadside hotel for free.
 Wayfarers traveling between Cowlitz Landing and Puget Sound liked to stop there.
 It was open to anyone who came through the area.
 The Bushes would give visitors a good square meal and gave gifts of grain and fruit grown on the Bush farm.

 The Oregon Treaty of 1846 ended the joint administration north of the Columbia, placing Bush Prairie firmly in the United States.
 By staking an American claim to the area, Bush and his party had also brought Oregon's black American exclusion laws, clouding the title to their land; these laws would not have applied if the territory were under the British Empire.
 When the Washington Territory was formed in 1853, one of the first actions of the Territorial Legislature in Olympia was to ask Congress to give the Bushes unambiguous ownership of their land, which it did in 1855.
 Bush was thus among the first African-American landowners in Washington State.